What could possibly go wrong with Gavin and me “chaperoning” him…

 6 tips for Motorcycling in Morocco

-- What to wear when adventure Motorbiking in Morocco?
+- What motorcycle clothing is suitable for adventure motorbiking in Morocco?

 If you are on a biking trip, most days you are going to wear bike kit so do you won’t need 5 pairs of shorts and a suit!
 I recommend one waterproof bag you can strap on the back of the bike.